This post contains affiliate links for your convenience. View our full disclosure policy here.

 Valentine’s Day will be here before we know it.
-I cannot wait to pull out all of our Valentine’s Day themed activities.
+I cannot wait to pull out all of our Valentine’s Day-themed activities.
 One of the things I look forward to every February is leaving little love notes for my kids each day.
 I write something I love about each kid on a heart and place it inside a cute little mailbox I picked up from Walmart.
-The look of pure joy on my kid’s faces every morning when they open their mailbox is what inspired this Valentine’s Day Real and Nonsense CVC word Sort Activity.
+The look of pure joy on my kid’s faces every morning when they open their mailbox is what inspired this free Valentine’s Day Real and Nonsense CVC Word Sort Activity!

 Who doesn’t love sending and receiving mail right?
-This activity is a fun way to combine “mailing letters” and working on isolating and blending sounds in CVC (consonant-vowel-consonant) words.
+This activity is a fun way to combine “mailing letters” with working on isolating and blending sounds in CVC (consonant-vowel-consonant) words.
 Let’s get started!

 Setting Up the Activity

-First, you will print and laminate the real and nonsense word mailboxes and envelope word cards.
+To prep, start by laminating and cutting out the real and nonsense word mailboxes and envelope word cards.

-Once all of the slits are cut in the box, use tape to attach the mailbox cards to the box.
+Once the slits are cut in the boxes, use tape to attach the mailbox pictures.

 Continue until all of the CVC words have been read and sorted.

-- Write a list of real and nonsense CVC words.
+- After sorting the words, write a list of real and nonsense CVC words.

-Ready to do some CVC word sorting?
-Grab your copy of this Valentine’s Day Real and Nonsense CVC Word Sort by clicking on the large, yellow download button at the end of the post!
+Ready to do some word sorting?
+Get your free copy of this Valentine’s Day Real and Nonsense CVC Word Sort by clicking on the large, yellow download button at the end of the post!